Senior Writer: Hiba Ali

 A revolutionary technology, VoIP transfers voice data over the Internet at the speed of light.
-VoIP phones are used to record voice, and these data packets are compressed and sent to the VoIP service provider.
+VoIP phones are used to record voice, and these data packets are compressed and sent to the VoIP gateway or a VoIP service provider.
 They are converted into analog signals to provide cost-effective and apex-quality business communication.

 Organizations across the globe are leveraging the power of VoIP technology.
 The global VoIP services market is expected to reach $194.5 billion by 2024 – a clear indicator of its growing popularity!